Country Bankers Act 1826

-The Country Bankers Act 1826 was an Act of the Parliament of the United Kingdom enacted during the reign of George IV.
+The Country Bankers Act 1826 was an act of the Parliament of the United Kingdom enacted during the reign of George IV.
 The Act restricted the issue of banknotes by commercial banks in England and Wales.
 It relaxed some of the laws of the Bank of England Act 1709, allowing joint-stock banks with more than six partners to issue bank notes, as long as they were located more than 65 mi from London.

-This Act also allowed the Bank of England to open branches in major provincial cities, enabling better distribution for its notes.
+The act also allowed the Bank of England to open branches in major provincial cities, enabling better distribution for its notes.

 The Country Bankers Act 1826 was one of the Bank Notes Acts 1826 to 1852.

+Subsequent developments

+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1958 (6 & 7 Eliz.
+2. c.
+46).